osman-tech/alx-system_engineering-devops/0x00-shell_basics/README.md

 15. symbolic links

-   * Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.
+    Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.

+16. Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.